yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### FastPeopleSearch
 Look for and remove your information here: [https://www.fastpeoplesearch.com/removal](https://www.fastpeoplesearch.com/removal).
 You may need to solve a captcha.

+### FreePeopleDirectory
+Search for your information at ]https://www.freepeopledirectory.com](https://www.freepeopledirectory.com).
+If you find it, you can opt out on Spokeo at [https://www.spokeo.com/privacy/control](https://www.spokeo.com/privacy/control).

 ### Homemetry
 Look for your home address here: [https://homemetry.com/](https://homemetry.com/).
 If your name is listed alongside your address, click on the “information control” link.
 Opt out of applicable phone numbers and names.
 There's a limit per each opt out and each email you use to opt out.
 You will need to click the verification link they email you to finalize the opt out.